-- Goal #5 Investigate, design, and implement a range of structural projects that will reduce the effects of natural hazards especially flooding on public and private property throughout the region. - Goal #6 Increase the general public's awareness of natural hazard risks in the Merrimack Valley region, while also educating residents and businesses on the mitigation measures available to minimize those risks. - Goal #7 Develop and implement adaptation strategies and modify local emergency plans to protect the public, critical infrastructure, property, and natural resources from the impacts of climate change.
+- Goal #6 Increase the general public's awareness of natural hazard risks in the Merrimack Valley region, while also educating residents and businesses on the mitigation measures available to minimize those risks. - Goal #7 Develop and implement adaptation strategies and modify local emergency plans to protect the public, critical infrastructure, property, and natural resources from the impacts of climate change.